SanjeevDeka/Video-Game-Sales/README.md

 ## Data Cleaning

-    Since there are only 3 records from 2017 and only 1 record from 2020, we'll remove those records as they are not correct representation for those 2 years.

-    And also we need to remove the null values.
+There are only 3 records from 2017 and only 1 record from 2020, so those records were removed.
+And the null values were removed too.